t-crest/iot-rt/patmos/README.md

 Set to baud rate 115200.

-Configure Patmos in the patmos repo (`~/t-crest/patmos`) with `make config`.
+Synthseize and configure Patmos in the patmos repo (`~/t-crest/patmos`) with `make synth config`.

-Then run the compilation of hello2.c and download it in *this* repository with:
+Then run the compilation of hello2.c and download it in *this* repository (which is where hell2.c is located):

 ```
 make all down